programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 Maybe this makes sense to you?

-Perhaps a useful way to approach this is to think of the property as the verb that connects subject to object in a three-part subject-verb-object statement.
+Think of the property as the verb that connects subject to object in a three-part subject-verb-object statement.
 But it is more accurate to call this an item-property-value statement.
 In this query, the statement would be

 | Item (Subject) | Property (Verb) | Value (Object) |
 | --------- | --------- | --------- |